ElliotTheRobot/LILACS-mycroft-core/README.md

-There is a wolfram alpha knowledge backend, this should answer most questions

-        question: how much wood can a woodchuck chuck
-        answer:  A woodchuck would chuck all the wood he could chuck if a woodchuck could chuck wood., According to the tongue twister, although the paper "The Ability of Woodchucks to Chuck Cellulose Fibers" by P.A.
-Paskevich and T.B.
-Shea in Annals of Improbable Research vol. 1, no. 4, pp. 4-9, July/August 1995, concluded that a woodchuck can chuck 361.9237001 cubic centimeters of wood per day.

-        question: when will the world end
-        answer: time until the end of the world is 5 billion years, (The world will effectively end 5 billion years from now when the Sun becomes a red giant.
-As a red giant, the Sun will lose roughly 30% of its mass and (without tidal effects) the Earth will move to an orbit 1.7 AU from the Sun when the star reaches its maximum radius.
-Therefore, the planet is expected to escape envelopment by the expanded Sun's sparse outer atmosphere, though most, if not all, remaining life will be destroyed because of the Sun's increased luminosity.
-However, a more recent simulation indicates that Earth's orbit will decay due to tidal effects and drag, causing it to enter the red giant Sun's atmosphere and be destroyed.)

-        question: does god exist
-        answer:  I'm sorry, but a poor computational knowledge engine, no matter how powerful, not capable of providing a simple answer to that question.

-        question: what are humans
-        answer: human (animal) is Homo sapiens

 the core of LILACS is meant to be used when wolfram doesnt know, or there is no internet connection, much more to come